 On termination, the Partnership' business thall be wound up as timely as in practical under the circumstances; the Partnership's assets shall be applied as follows: (i) first to payment of the outstanding Partnership Habibities; (ii) then to a return of the Partner's capital in accordance with their Partnership Interests.
-Any remainder shall be distributed according to the terms of Article Five provided, however, that the Managing Center Partners may regain a resource in the amount they determine advisable for any coordinates liability until such time as that liability is raticled or discharged.
-If the Partner's capital has been returned, them the believe of the reserve shall be distributed in accordance with Article Five, otherwise, capital shall be returned to accordance with their Partnership interests, and then any remaining some shall be distributed in accordance with Article Five.
+Any remainder shall be distributed according to the terms of Article Five provided, however, that the Managing Cent be distributed according to the terms of Article Five provided, however, that the Managing Cent Partners may regain a reserve in the amount they determine advisable for any coordinates liability until such time as that liability is raticled or discharged.
+If the Partner's capital has been returned, them the behave of the reserve shall be distributed in accordance with Article Five, otherwise, capital shall be returned to accordance with their Partnership interests, and then any remaining some shall be distributed in accordance with Article Five.